cynthia-okoduwa/DevOps-projects/Project14.md

 To test, create different branches and push to GitHub.
 You will realise that only branches other than develop, hotfix, release, main, or master will be able to deploy the code.

 If everything goes well, you should be able to see something like this:

-Issues
-For some reason, Sonarqube wa sunable to install from Jenkins, so I installed it manually from my VScode terminal